Hendrik Lorentz: Civil work

-Family life
+Family

-In 1881, Lorentz married Aletta Catharina Kaiser.
-Her father was J.W.
-Kaiser, a professor at the Academy of Fine Arts.
-He was the Director of the museum which later became the well-known Rijksmuseum (National Gallery).
-He also was the designer of the first postage stamps of The Netherlands.

-There were two daughters, and one son from this marriage.

-Dr. Geertruida Luberta Lorentz, the eldest daughter, was a physicist.
-She married Professor Wander Johannes de Haas, who was the Director of the Cryogenic Laboratory at the University of Leiden.
+In 1881, Lorentz married Aletta Catharina Kaiser, with whom he had two daughters and one son.
+The eldest daughter, Geertruida, was a physicist and a doctoral student of her father.
+She married Wander de Haas, who was the Director of the Kamerlingh Onnes Laboratory at Leiden University.

-Death
+Death and funeral

 In January 1928, Lorentz became seriously ill, and died shortly after on 4 February.
-The respect in which he was held in the Netherlands is apparent from Owen Willans Richardson's description of his funeral:
+The respect in which he was held in the Netherlands is apparent from Owen Richardson's description of his funeral:

 Unique 1928 film footage of the funeral procession with a lead carriage followed by ten mourners, followed by a carriage with the coffin, followed in turn by at least four more carriages, passing by a crowd at the Grote Markt, Haarlem, from the Zijlstraat to the Smedestraat, and then back again through the Grote Houtstraat towards the Barteljorisstraat, on the way to the "Algemene Begraafplaats" at the Kleverlaan (northern Haarlem cemetery), has been digitized on YouTube.
 Amongst others, the funeral was attended by Albert Einstein and Marie Curie.

-Legacy
+Recognition

+According to his biography published by the Nobel Foundation, "It may well be said that Lorentz was regarded by all theoretical physicists as the world's leading spirit, who completed what was left unfinished by his predecessors and prepared the ground for the fruitful reception of the new ideas based on the quantum theory."

 Lorentz is considered one of the prime representatives of the "Second Dutch Golden Age", a period of several decades surrounding 1900 in which the natural sciences flourished in the Netherlands.